I Told You So

 Ishtura

-laughed out loud while making her way back to the body she longed to
+laughed out loud while making her way back to the body she longed to possess.
+“Free

-possess.
-“Free me, Amora, and you will
+me, Amora, and you will also be free.”

 “And